If you’re using landing pages in your lead generation campaigns, you already know that the first impression matters.

 So, what do you say?
 Are you ready to roll out those best lead gen landing pages?

-Whether you’re looking to build lead generation landing pages from scratch or would rather work with ready-made templates where you can just fill in the blanks, then GetResponse Landing Creator has got you covered.
+Whether you’re looking to build lead generation landing pages from scratch or would rather work with ready-made templates where you can just fill in the blanks, then GetResponse Website Builder has got you covered.

-With our intuitive drag-and-drop editor, you can build landing pages and entire websites – complete with lead capture forms, headlines, text blocks, images, social proof, social media icons, countdown timers – you name it.
+With our intuitive drag-and-drop editor, you can build landing pages and entire websites with lead capture forms, headlines, text blocks, images, social proof, social media icons, countdown timers – you name it.

-All it takes is that you take the first step and sign up for a free trial.
-30 days, completely free.
+All it takes is to take the first step and sign up for a free account.
+Completely free.
 No credit card needed.